paskal/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 ### Scalability

-Sensu architecture is flexible because every component can be replicated and replaced in a few ways.
+Sensu's architecture is flexible because every component can be replicated and replaced in a few ways.
 A sample fault-tolerant setup is described in the [following presentation](https://vimeo.com/92770954); here is a generalized view:

 ![Sensu architectural diagram](/images/monitoring_systems/sensu-diagram.gif#center)